Last Updated: March 2026

 Minimal or Low-Profile Rests

-Some players prefer less structure.
+Some players prefer less structure than a traditional shoulder rest.

 These options: